mobina-soltani/google-calendar-documentation/docs/Recurring.md

 ---

 ## Steps to Create a Recurring Event
+*Go back to the main page if you are currently on anyother page on your Google Calendar.*
 1- Click the **"Create"** button or tap the **+ icon** on mobile.
 2- Enter the **event title and details**.
 3- Click on the **"Does not repeat"** dropdown menu.